SECURITY Permission to manage policies at account and/or site level

 Refer to Override account-level patch policy options at the site level.

 |Push changes...||Click Push changes... to immediately push any policy changes to all devices targeted by the policy.
 The target icon changes color when changes are being pushed.|

-In the case of Account-level policies, you can filter by Site Exclusions and Site Manually Enabled (for patch management policies these options change to All Sites, Included Sites, and Excluded Sites), and you can also filter by All Devices, Included Devices, and Excluded Devices in the case of both Account- and Site-level policies.
+In the case of account-level policies, you can filter by Site Exclusions and Site Manually Enabled (for patch management policies these options change to All Sites, Included Sites, and Excluded Sites), and you can also filter by All Devices, Included Devices, and Excluded Devices in the case of both account-level and site-level policies.
 You can turn the policy on or off for your sites and devices by toggling the Enabled button to ON or OFF, and you can push the changes by clicking on the Push changes... button.
 The target icon changes color when changes are being pushed.